Raymond Audi: Awards

 Audi was elected the president of the Association of Banks of Lebanon in 1993.
 He has received awards, among them, the Euromoney's Lifetime Achievement Award, and an honorary doctorate from the Lebanese American University.

 Death

-He died on 15 July 2022, at the age of 90.
+He died on 15 July 2022, at the age of 89.

 Personal life

-Audi was married and had two sons and a daughter: Pierre, Paul, and Sherine.
+Audi was married and had two sons and a daughter.
+His eldest son, Pierre, was a theatre director and artistic director.

-His brother, Paul Audi, is a writer and philosopher.
+His brother, Paul Audi, is a writer and philosopher, who wrote several books in French.